enewe101/cluster-func/README.md

 line if you have to set a lot of options, and helps to document the options you used.
 You can also set options globally in a file at `~/.clufrc`.

+All options that can be set on the command line can be set within `cluf_options` or `.clufrc`, plus a few extras.
+There is one exception, however, which is the option to force direct / inderect running mode, which can only be set on the command line.

 `cluf_options` should be a dictionary whose keys are the long option names, and whose values are strings representing the option values as you would enter them on the command line.  `.clufrc` should be a valid JSON object, with the